 /data directory within it.

-Sometimes, our data are missing values.
+Sometimes, your data are missing values.
 Imagine a spreadsheet in Microsoft Excel with cells that are blank.
-If the cells are blank, we don’t know for sure whether those data weren’t collected, or someone forgot to fill them in.
-To account for data that are missing (not by mistake) we can put a value in those cells that represents
+If the cells are blank, you don’t know for sure whether those data weren’t collected, or someone forgot to fill them in.
+To account for data that are missing (not by mistake) you can put a value in those cells that represents